torum/HTML2RichTextBlock/readme.md

+﻿# HTML2RichTextBlock

-﻿This is a WinUI3 (Windows App SDK) class library to display HTML in a RichTextBlock easily
+This is a WinUI3 (Windows App SDK) class library to display HTML fragments in a RichTextBlock.

-**Usage:**
+## Usage:

 1) In a XAML file, declare the namespace: